Best Assisted Living Facilities in Shelton, CT

 Shelton $12,451

-Here is how the cost of living in Shelton compares to Connecticut and the national average:
+Here is how the average cost of assisted living in Shelton compares to Connecticut and the national average:

 Shelton $12,451